nasvalljohan/Android-Fundamentals/README.md

-# Android Fundamentals - Kotlin
+# Android Fundamentals using Kotlin & XML

 Small project with fundamentals for Android Studio-beginners.
+This code is bound to be deprecated in the near future, make sure to look into **JetPack Compose**.

+*Code comes with brief explanation.*

 ### This project covers:
 - Activity fundamentals